gcardoso89/form-builder/readme.md

  2. Select element value != "";

 # Version 0.2
-- Add the error_selector parameter;
+- Added the error_selector parameter;

 ## Generate New Version Code
 Using NodeJS and UglifyJS node package